Carol-Symbiomics/Acropora-hemprichii-genome-assembly/README.md

 # *Acropora hemprichii* genome assembly and annotation
-This repository contains detail script for the genome assembly of the coral *Acropora hemprichii* combining short and long reads.
+This repository contains detail script for the genome assembly of the coral *Acropora hemprichii* combining Illumina short-read and 10X Chromium read sequencing.
 The annotation of the assembled genome was done using funannotate v1.8.16.
 The publication of the *Acropora hemprichii* genome can be found here: ...

 # Genome Size Estimation
 Illumina short-reads and 10X Chromium reads were used for k-mer based genome size estimation.